t0rx/dancecard/README.md

 Running the algorithm
 ---------------------

 The simplest way is to download the source and run `./dancecard.py`.
-Alternatively, you can run as a Docker image with `docker run -it --rm t0rx/dancecard`.
+Alternatively, you can run as a Docker image with `docker run -it --rm t0rx/dancecard` (or `docker run -it --rm t0rx/rpi-dancecard` if you're on a Raspberry Pi).

 The algorithm outputs new high-scoring dancecards, and also a running total of key stats:
 * number of iterations